 Urana Road is identified as a classified road pursuant to the Roads Act 1993, and therefore future development alongside this road will be required to consider SEPP Infrastructure.
 Clause 101 of this part sets out the matters that a consent authority must take into consideration when determining an application for development with frontage to a classified road.
-Clause 104 also sets out the types of development which must be referred to the Transport for NSW for comment.
+Clause 104 also sets out the types of development which must be referred to the NSW Roads and Maritime Service for comment.